 How the Charitable Sales Model Works

 When artwork is purchased directly from the artist, the collector is asked to select one of the partnered non-profit organizations.
-(Find more information about these organizations below.)
+(Information about these organizations is provided below.)

 - If the collector is purchasing a painting or drawing, 40% of the sales price is donated to the selected organization.

-- If the collector is purchasing a limited edition print, 50% of the sales price is donated to that organization.
+- If the collector is purchasing a limited edition print (including photographs), 50% of the sales price is donated to that organization.

 After the organization receives the 501(c)(3) tax-deductible charitable contribution, the collector will receive a note of thanks, a receipt of contribution, and an invitation to receive email newsletters or other organizational updates.

 When artwork is purchased from an art gallery (or any other venue that retains a sizable commission), some percentage of the sales price (usually between 10 - 20%) will be donated to one of the partnered non-profit organizations, chosen by the artist before the exhibition opens.

 I feel strongly that art is no less vital today than it was millennia ago, when our ancestors painted on the walls of the caves that sheltered them.
 The best contemporary art still inspires empathy, induces catharsis, elevates our spirit, and feeds our hearts and minds.
 But the relationship between art-making and human experience is complicated by economics.
 For over 2,000 years, art has been assigned a monetary or barter value.
 Given this long-established correlation, it is naive to decry the commodification of art; the artist, after all, must earn a living.
 But too often art is principally understood as an investment and the art world as an arm of the greater luxury market.
 As a result, artworks are reduced to status symbols, brands traded to display the owner's wealth and social rank.
 As an artist and writer, I am deeply troubled by this warped appraisal of art's elemental value.